DrewOrtego/ArcPy-Samples/Describe_Object_Report/README.md

 **Caveats**

     * The output will be overwritten unless you change the output's path in the source code
+    * Some Describe properties do not have any attributes (e.g. dbase) and are commented out in the 'properties' dict

 **Output Format (in terse mode)**